 Waismann Method- United States Opiate Detox Information

-Waismann Method in southern California has treated opiate addiction for thousands of people from across the world over the last decade.
+Waismann Method in southern California has treated opiate addiction for thousands of people from across the world over the last 20 years.
 We offer safe, effective and quick opiate detox in a discreet and compassionate setting.
 Our medically based treatment doesn’t use opiate replacement drugs such as methadone or Suboxone.